paultsw/polya_analysis/README.md

   at least 20GB of memory per core.
 We assume `R`, `Rscript`, and `Python` are accessible from the command line and that the `ggplot2` R package is pre-installed.

+* There is an additional dataset, `60xbpolyAb`, which is commented out and excluded from the pipeline by default.
+  This dataset is a second run of the `60xpolyA` library and has nearly identical distributions/densities.
+It can easily be downloaded and included in the analysis by uncommenting the lines where appropriate.

 Citations
 ---------
 (TBD)